-The management recommendations and guidelines described in this plan are updated annually to best guide the decision makers, advisory boards and the general public.
+The management recommendations and guidelines described in this plan should be updated annually to best guide the decision makers, advisory boards and the general public.
 This Bluffland Plan identifies development of recreation opportunities, acquisition and restoration of natural areas.
-As La Crosse continues to develop an increasing need for recreational hiking, biking, trailhead parking, neighborhood access trails, signs and maps a more comprehensive plan may better identify the desires of the community.
-This plan will serve as a guide until a comprehensive plan can be developed.
+As La Crosse continues to develop an increasing need for recreational hiking, biking, trailhead parking, neighborhood access trails, signs and maps a more comprehensive plan may be developed.